Myrmex/overview/cadmus/dev/deploy/hosting.md

   window.__env = window.__env || {};
   window.__env.apiUrl = "http://localhost:29557/api/";
   window.__env.version = "0.0.10";
+  // enable thesaurus import in thesaurus list for admins window.__env.thesImportEnabled = true;
 })(this);
 ```

+>Port 29557 is just an example.
+The actual number is random and varies according to the project.

 As you can see, the only URI to change is `apiUrl`.
 Eventually, you can also change the version label, which gets displayed at the bottom of the page.